-Average annual emissions have increased over the period 2001-2012 at a rate of approximately 0.96 million t CO2 per year (the slope of the line in Fig. 4).
-The upward trend is statistically significant but is limited and is driven by the large increase in mining activity after the unprecedented increase in the price of gold following the global
+Average annual emissions have increased over the period 2001-2012 at a rate of approximately 0.96 million t CO_2 per year (the slope of the line in Fig. 4).
+The upward trend is statistically significant but is limited and is driven by the large increase in mining activity after the unprecedented increase in the price of gold following the global financial crisis.
+No significant upward pressure was exerted by other drivers, for example by agriculture or large scale infrastructure development - despite the existence of opportunities to permit these drivers.

 Figure 4.
-Average annual $CO_2$ emissions for the period 2001-2012 caused by deforestation.
+Average annual CO_2 emissions for the period 2001-2012 caused by deforestation.
 The midpoint of 2001-2005 was assumed to be 2003, and the midpoint of 2006-2009 was assumed to be 2008.
 The blue symbols =total emissions; red symbols =emissions from mining & mining infrastructure.